Lesson 68: Vivaldi Concerti, Part 1 — RV 443 in C major

 A concerto is a conversation between one and many.
 The one has to remember the many are there.

-What makes it hard is not the figuration.
-It is the awareness.
-You are a soloist with an orchestra; the orchestra plays without you for stretches; when they hand the line back, you must enter as if no time had passed.
-Concerto playing is ensemble playing scaled up.
+Vivaldi wrote RV 443 for flautino (sopranino recorder); most modern players perform it on alto, which this lesson assumes.
+It is the recorder concerto of the canon.
+What makes it hard is not the figuration but the awareness: the orchestra plays without you for stretches, and when they hand the line back you must enter as if no time had passed.

 The opening Allegro